kennyyu/kennyyu.github.com/_posts/2020-02-11-coronavirus-logistic-growth.markdown

 has limitations, and the real world is much more complex.

-As an example, as I was writing this post, the Chinese government [changed the definition of how it counts people infected with the coronavirus](https://www.nytimes.com/2020/02/12/world/asia/china-coronavirus-cases.html), resulting in the 15,000 additional cases on February 12 in the figure above.
+As an example, as I was writing this post, the Chinese government [changed the definition of how it counts coronavirus cases](https://www.nytimes.com/2020/02/12/world/asia/china-coronavirus-cases.html), resulting in the 15,000 additional cases on February 12 in the figure above.
 Furthermore, the model will not take into account new outbreaks that might happen in different cities, which may result in a sudden growth in new infections.
 As the Lunar New Year holiday in China ends and more people start to travel again, this may also increase the rate of infection, reducing the constraining factor essential to the logistic growth model.
+In addition, the logistic growth model assumes a constant growth factor $r$, however, the coronavirus may behave differently in different people, and it may evolve to become more or less infectious over time.

 Despite these limitations, the logistic growth model provides us with a surprisingly accurate way to model the number of coronavirus cases so far using only basic calculations